Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 <a name="kristinitaluckylink"></a>
 ## KristinitaLuckyLink

-1. PyPI google module have many bugs.
+1. PyPI google module have bugs.
 I am planning fix or replace it.

 <a name="external"></a>
 ## External